vedantshetty/google-homepage/README.md

 # google-homepage
+WIP

-Redesigned version of Google's Homepage which can be used for phishing
+Redesigned version of Google's Homepage can be for phishing

+TODO:

+1.Add scripts to foward search query
+2. Add animations to make the site look more like google